Digital Payments via BISP Distribution of EasyPaisa JazzCash Sims Begins With Registered Recipients

 The BISP Digital Wallet Scheme: What is it?

 By removing the need for middlemen and long commutes to payment centers, the BISP’s Digital Wallet Scheme seeks to provide women beneficiaries with mobile-based financial services.
-Funds will be sent to qualified women in mobile wallets that are safeguarded by biometric verification and connected to their personal SIM cards and CNIC.
 Women are empowered to handle their finances on their own thanks to this open and contemporary method, which also ensures timely and complete payment.

 EasyPaisa and JazzCash Collaboration